glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 ## New Image Batch Processing

 A new image generation batch process will convert the input structures into multiple notations and formats.
 All of the different combinations of SNFG, CFG, IUPAC and SVG, PNG will be generated and stored locally.
 The main problem why there were weird images appearing before were because the previous system was generating the image in real-time for every user request.
-Since this CPU intensive process is now put off into the batch process, each user request will be a simple read of the correct image raw data.
+Since this CPU intensive and non-multi-threaded process is now put off into the background batch process, each user request will be a simple read of the correct image raw data.

 ### Known issues